jamesla/cloud-project/README.md

 ## Setting up

-1. Install carverlinux (VM with all tools preinstalled) and get it up and running.
+1. Install [carverlinux](http://www.github.com/jamesla/carverlinux).It's a VM with lots of devopsy tools preinstalled.
+Get it up and running.

 2. Sign up for a free amazon account. (https://aws.amazon.com/free).

 3. Configure the aws command line tool in carverlinux (use region ap-southeast-2):
 ```
 aws configure

 ```
-4. Verify the aws command line tool is working correctly with:
+4. Verify the aws command line tool is working correctly with (it works if it doesn't throw an error):
 ```
 aws s3 ls
 ```